-The independent identically distributed Poisson alarm clocks, which lead the selection revision process, guarantee that at each moment of time at most one person revises her selection almost surely.
-Thus, the transition rates between choice configurations that differ in more than one person changing her selection are zero.
-The advantage of this fact for model identification is rather clear: there are fewer terms to recover. \citet{blevins2017identifying,blevins2018identification} discuss this feature and its advantages over discrete time models.
+The independent and identically distributed Poisson alarm clocks, which lead the selection revision process, guarantee that at each moment of time at most one person revises her selection almost surely.
+Thus, the transition rates between choice configurations that differ in more than one person changing the current selection are zero.
+The advantage of this fact for model identification is that there are fewer terms to recover. \citet{blevins2017identifying,blevins2018identification} offers a nice discuss of this feature and its advantage over discrete time models.
 Formally, the transition rate from choice configuration $\mathbf{y}$ to any different one $\mathbf{y}'$ is as follows

 In the statistical literature on continuous-time Markov processes these transition rates are the out of diagonal terms of the \textit{transition rate matrix} (also known as the \textit{infinitesimal generator matrix}).
 The diagonal terms are simply build from these other values as follows